excerpted from Seattle Symphony premiere notes:

 This work has a solo part in it at the beginning and end.
 In the beginning, the soloist appears on a video, and at the end, the live person appears with the video of themselves.

-For the full conception of this work to be realized, the orchestra should make a video of their own principal oboist playing the work, and then allow the oboist to stand in the section, or otherwise delineate themselves from the ensemble at the end of the piece.
+For the full conception of this work to be realized, the orchestra should make a video of their own principal oboist playing the opening, and then allow the same oboist to play in duet with their own video at the end of the piece, preferably in a location that is separated from the rest of the ensemble.

-This work was premiered in September 2021 by Seattle Symphony and oboist Mary Lynch.
+This work was premiered in September 2021 by Seattle Symphony and oboist Mary Lynch VanderKolk.